 This is week #6 of the Working On Us mental health prompts over at Beckie's Mental Mess.
 Have a look at her post for the guidelines on how to participate.
-Prompt #1 Questions: There are so many varieties of depression out there, such as Bipolar Depression, and (SAD) Seasonal Affective Disorder.
-What type of … Continue reading Working On Us – week #6
+This week's topic is depression.
+Prompt #1 Questions: There are so many varieties of depression out there, such as Bipolar Depression, and (SAD) Seasonal Affective… Continue reading Working On Us – Week #6 – Depression

-How to Stop Feeling so Damn Deporessed: The No BS Guide for Men by psychologist Jonas A. Horwitz is a how-to guide that aims to tell men how to take on depression and win.
+How to Stop Feeling so Damn Depressed: The No BS Guide for Men by psychologist Jonas A. Horwitz is a how-to guide that aims to tell men how to take on depression and win.
 The author explains that this book is for men with severe depression.
 I found the use of the term "severe" a… Continue reading Book review: How to Stop Feeling so Damn Depressed